anchpop/Zoda/zoda-lang/src/code_samples.md

 Towards this goal, we have some subgoals.

 1) Beginner friendliness.
 Every feature is evaluated against how easy it is for beginners to understand, and simplicity is an important goal of the language.
 Zoda is not a research language like Haskell.
 Documentation is deeply integrated into the language.
 Research into a visual representation of code is being looked into.
 High-quality errors are also a priority for Zoda.
+This is the reason that Zoda is so opinionated, more opinionated than almost any mainstream programming language.
+Beginers wonder "should I do it this way, or that way?"
+It is a goal of Zoda that nobody asks this question, and when they ask it there is always a good answer.

 2) Good tooling.
 The syntax of Zoda is designed to be conducive towards IDE autocompletion and informative errors.